 With fee income of less than £36 million Fox Williams LLP (FW) is not required to implement a modern slavery statement under section 54 of the Modern Slavery Act 2015.

-Nonetheless as a responsible law firm we are rightly held to high standards in everything we do.
+As a responsible law firm we are rightly held to high standards in everything we do.
 We believe that our success in becoming the law firm of choice for our clients depends on our ability to inspire trust and earn the confidence of all our stakeholders.
-Therefore, FW has voluntarily implemented this modern slavery and human trafficking policy.
+FW voluntarily implemented this modern slavery and human trafficking policy for a number of years before it was a requirement for us to do so.

 - Policy and voluntary slavery and human trafficking statement